 You've had your vehicle for a while and have decided it's time for selling it.
 Perhaps you require an update because your old vehicle has lost its lustre, or perhaps you require an update because you are bored with your current vehicle.
 Although these are little details that are often neglected, there are some rules to follow when selling a car to ensure a smooth and legal transaction.
 Every state has its own set of car-sale regulations.
 This blog will tell you all you need to know about Queensland's auto selling laws.

 If your old car isn't registered, you don't need to get it inspected or have a safety permit.
 You must also keep track of when your unregistered vehicle is sold.
 A simple contract or receipt will suffice, but make sure it includes your name, the buyer's name and signature, the VIN, engine number, and the car's make and model.
 You will require an unregistered permit to move your unregistered vehicle on Queensland roads, but it will not let you to transfer your unregistered vehicle across the interstate.
-If the vehicle isn't drivable, you'll need to call a tow truck or car buyer and get cash for cars in Brisbane.
+If the vehicle isn't drivable, you'll need to call a tow truck or car buyer and get Cash for Car in Brisbane.
 In addition, if you're towing an unregistered vehicle, the driver of the towing vehicle must have the permit.

 If your vehicle's registration has expired or you wish to sell it without a safety certificate, remove the licence plates.
 Take the plates and a completed Cancellation of the Registration form (F3517) to the local Department of Transport and Main Roads to de-register the car.